 - Attend BSOS’s speaker events and your academic departments programs to meet alumni and learn about new career options.
 Sign up to receive email updates from their Blog.

 PREPARE to gain experiences

 - Develop (or clean up) your professional online image by highlighting your accomplishments and skills on your LinkedIn profile.

-- Develop an industry specific resume for the career areas that are remaining on your career interest list and have it reviewed by a University Career Center staff member.
+- Develop an industry specific resume for the career areas that are remaining on your career interest list and have it reviewed.

 - Explore co-curricular opportunities that allow you to experience a career field of interest:

 - Update your Careers4Terps account and create a “Saved Search” to receive weekly emails with internship opportunities in your field of interest.